 The ending of Whiplash offers one of the most electrifying movie moments this year.
-Centered on a rousing musical performance given by the film’s protagonist Andrew (Miles Teller), the scene is filmed and presented as a triumph, if a costly one.
-That's a daring choice from young director and writer Damien Chazelle, because Andrew, a student drummer, has been subjected to elite jazz-training hell by tyrannical instructor Fletcher (J.K.
-Simmons) over the previous 100 minutes.
+Centered on a rousing musical performance given by the film’s protagonist, Andrew (Miles Teller), the scene is filmed and presented as a triumph, if a costly one.
+That’s a daring choice from the young director and writer Damien Chazelle, because Andrew, a student drummer, has been subjected to elite jazz-training hell by his tyrannical instructor, Fletcher (J.K.
+Simmons), over the previous 100 minutes.

 In the same interview, Chazelle says he thought Whiplash, especially its finale, followed the arc of a sports film.
 The comparison is apt: The hero is brought low and then surges back in the grand finale, winning a great victory at an undeniable physical cost.